 Although General Motors announced plans to discontinue the Chevrolet Cruze in North America, simultaneously ending production of the model at the GM Lordstown facility as well as at the GM Ramos Arizpe plant in the beginning of 2019, that does not mean that the model will be discontinued outright.
 In fact, General Motors will continue to manufacture and sell the Chevy Cruze in other global markets where the model’s sales have either remained stable, fallen at a less pronounced rate, or even increased – as is the case in South America.

 The Cruze received a midcycle enhancement (MCE), otherwise known as a facelift or refresh, for the 2019 model year (see more on 2019 Cruze).
-As such, we expect only minor changes and updates for the 2020 Cruze, including:
+As such, we expect only minor changes and updates for the 2020 Cruze in global markets, including:

 - Minor changes to features/equipment group structure